Raku/nqp/docs/ops.markdown

 for natively typed attributes.

-The following example demonstrates why the type object needs to passed along, and cannot be infered from the object:
+The following example demonstrates why the type object needs to passed along, and cannot be inferred from the object:

     class A      { has str $!x }
     class B is A { has str $!x }